Esri/palladio/README.md

 ### Using Palladio

-Palladio adds the two new geometry (SOP) nodes `pldAssign` and `pldGenerate` to houdini.
+Palladio adds the two new geometry (SOP) nodes `pldAssign` and `pldGenerate` to Houdini in the 'Custom' category.
 These can be created inside of any geometry object in the `Network Editor`.

 #### pldAssign Node

-The `pldAssign` node is used for easily attaching the required metadata to the input geometry such that the `pldGenerate` function can then correctly generate a 3D Model.
+The `pldAssign` node is designed to create the required metadata to the input geometry (as primitive attributes) such that the `pldGenerate` operator can procedurally generate the geometry.
 When selected, a RPK (rule package), seed and corresponding CGA attributes can directly be set in the parameter editor.
 When evaluated, the `pldAssign` node attaches the required metadata to the geometry (in the form of primitive attributes) and updates the CGA attributes in the parameter editor accordingly.
 The primitive attributes can also be overwritten before the geometry is passed to a `pldGenerate` node (i.e using an `Attribute Create` node).